-We believe you should spend your time building medical devices, not their documentation
+We believe you should spend your time engineering medical devices, not on their endless documentation...

-Start early documenting your design input and output in an agile way.
+Begin early documentation of your design input and design output in an agile way.

-If you wait until the last minute you will have to reverse-engineer your design and you will have to produce a huge pile of paper
+If you wait until the last minute you will have to reverse-engineer your design and you will have to produce a huge pile of paperwork

-when the project is in its most critical phase.
+when the project is at its most critical phase.

 Make a better product

-Since you have real time visibility and traceability, everybody in the project can see not only what needs to be done but also why.
+Since you have real time visibility and traceability everybody involved in the project can see not only what needs to be done but also why.

-Document the user and system requirements as required by regulatory standards
+Document the user and system requirements as demanded by regulatory authorities.

-Instead of one or two persons writing huge documents with a lot of technical details you can distribute work easily without loosing the big picture:
+Instead of one or two people writing huge documents with a lot of technical detail you can distribute work easily without loosing the big picture;

-engineers can write requirements and specification in their domain, quality assurance writes test cases, testers test,
+engineers can write requirements and specification in their domain, quality assurance can write test cases, testers can test,

 regulatory affairs can maintain the regulatory part.
 All traceable and documented.